 Best Start Grant

-Best Start Grant is made up of 3 cash payments.
-Each payment can only be paid once per child.
+Best Start Grant is made up of 3 one-off payments.
 The 3 Best Start Grant payments are:

 1. Pregnancy and Baby Payment

 This is a payment of either £321.20 or £642.35 to help towards the costs of pregnancy or looking after a baby.
 You can apply from 24 weeks pregnant up to the day your baby is 6 months old.
 This goes up to 1 if you've taken over looking after a child, such as if you've adopted.

 If you can get the Pregnancy and Baby Payment for your first child, you'll be paid £642.35.
 You'll be paid £321.20 for any child that comes after your first, such as your second or third child, or any child after these.